Port Chester, New York: Voting

-To enforce the Voting Rights Act of 1965, the United States Department of Justice brought a lawsuit in 2006 to compel the village government to change from an allegedly racially discriminatory at-large electoral system to one that was district-based.
+To enforce the Voting Rights Act of 1965, the Justice Department brought a lawsuit in 2006 to compel the village government to change from an allegedly racially discriminatory at-large electoral system to one that was district-based.
 This lawsuit would halt the March 2007 elections until the village developed an acceptable plan.
 In its December 15, 2006, complaint the Justice Department wrote, "the current at-large system for electing members of the Port Chester Board of Trustees results in Hispanic citizens having less opportunity than white citizens to participate in the political process and to elect candidates of their choice to the Port Chester Board of Trustees."
 Local Latino activist Cesar Ruiz, State Assemblyman Peter Rivera, and National Institute for Latino Policy President Angelo Falcón held a news conference on Martin Luther King Jr.'s birthday (January 15, 2007) to display support for the Justice Department's lawsuit and the need to reform the village's electoral system.

 The village board of trustees passed a resolution on December 4, 2006, expressing its disagreement with the Department of Justice's decision that the village must reform its election system, claiming that the problem was not discrimination but rather "apathy" in the Hispanic community.
 Federal authorities believed that the village's "at large" voting system denied Hispanics representation on the board of trustees and the board of education.
 According to Reuters, "All voters in town elect each board member, whereas dividing the town into six electoral districts would give Hispanics a majority in at least one of them because they are largely concentrated in one area of town, the suit said."
 Although Latinos make up a significant portion of Port Chester's population, none had ever been elected to the board of trustees or school board.

 On March 2, 2007, federal court judge Stephen C. Robinson ruled in favor of the Department of Justice and placed an injunction on the upcoming trustee elections.
 This ruling did not affect the mayoral election, but was expected to result in Port Chester being broken into election districts.
 Instead, village officials came up with an alternative plan to address the problem by using cumulative voting.
 Robinson approved this plan on November 6, 2009.